 - olive oil for the pan

-- 1 tablespoon jalapeño pepper, seeds removed, finely chopped
+- 3 tablespoons jalapeño pepper, seeds removed, super finely chopped

 - salt and pepper to taste

-- 3 cups enchilada sauce (click here for a recipe)
+- about 2 1/4 cups Ancho Chile Enchilada Sauce (click here for a recipe)

 Using the corn tortillas makes this a perfect gluten-free meal!